What Can I Expect At A Cooperative Preschool?

 At Crystal Springs Cooperative Preschool (CSPS) you can expect to be part of a community of caring families that participate in ALL aspects of the school, thus enriching the environment in which our children play and learn.
 Here’s how:

-A parent (or adult representative) is required to “work” one day a week in the classroom.
-If you are unable to attend on your workday, you must arrange for another working adult in your class to work for you.
-You have the option to swap workdays or pay the person $20.
-"Working Parents" are expected to be at the preschool on-time.
+A parent (or adult representative) is required to “participate” one day a week in the classroom.
+If you are unable to attend on your participation day, you must arrange for another participating adult in your class to cover for you.
+You have the option to swap particpation days or pay the person $20.
+"Participating Parents" are expected to be at the preschool on-time.

-For all two and three day classes, your child may be dropped off on your “non-working” day(s).
+For all two and three day classes, your child may be dropped off on your “non-participating” day(s).

 If your child is having separation issues, you can stay to help your child work through their anxiety.
 Teacher Dorothy and/or Teacher Jeannette are always available to help form a “game plan” to address separation issues.